holidayextras/culture/accessibility-best-practices.md

 Tool | Description
 :----|:----
+[aXe for Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd) | Adds the ability to analyse a web page for accessibility problems.
+Appears as a separate tab in Chrome developer tools.
 [tota11y](https://khan.github.io/tota11y/) | A JavaScript bookmarklet that annotates a web page to highlight accessibility features and problems.
 [Chrome Accessibility Developer Tools](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en) | An extension from Google's accessibility team that adds an Accessibility audit and an Accessibility sidebar pane in the Elements tab in Chrome.
 [WAVE Chrome Extension](http://wave.webaim.org/extension/) | An evaluation tool developed by WebAIM that provides visual feedback about the accessibility of web content by injecting icons and indicators into the page.